-- On the Jobs tab, begin by clicking the Suspend button next to the job of interest.
+- 1 On the Jobs tab, begin by selecting the job of interest and choosing Suspend from the Action menu.
 Jobs are archived (and restored) with their original status intact.
-Suspending the job before archiving it minimizes the impact on the system if the job is restored later. - 2.
-Once the job is suspended, click the Archive button.
+Suspending the job before archiving it minimizes the impact on the system if the job is restored later. - 2 Once the job is suspended, choose Archive from the Action menu.